ChrisMavrommatis/ocmp/docs/pages/google-tag-manager-guides/basic-ga4-tag-manager-setup.md

 After clicking save you will be brought back to the Tag Configuration and have the variable selected for you.

-Do notice the double braces, thats how you specify a variable in any field with a brick shaped icon.
+Do notice the double braces, that's how you specify a variable in any field with a brick-shaped icon.

 ![Measurement ID Variable Creation, Step 8]({{ '/assets/images/google-tag-manager-guides/basic-tag-manager-setup/Step06-GA4_MeasurementIDVariableCreation-08.png' | relative_url }})

-For example if you have created a variable beforehand, then you could type {% raw %}`{{`{% endraw %} and Tag Manager will open an autocomplete field allowing you to choose from the variables you already have.
+For example, if you have created a variable beforehand, then you could type {% raw %}`{{`{% endraw %} and Tag Manager will open an autocomplete field allowing you to choose from the variables you already have.

 ![Measurement ID Variable Selection]({{ '/assets/images/google-tag-manager-guides/basic-tag-manager-setup/Step06-GA4_MeasurementIDVariableSelection.png' | relative_url }})